nayrban/odoo-docker/README.md

 <strong>run the docker-compose with docker-compose up -d</strong>

-You can check the container using
+You can check the containers using

 This command will list the running containers